scalatest/scalatest/README.md

 With Sonatype credentials and GPG file in place, you can now publish to Sonatype.

+Before publishing any patch release, binary compatibility with previous version should be checked, using Java 6 (for Scala 2.10 and 2.11):

+    $ sbt ++2.11.8 mimaReportBinaryIssues
+    $ sbt ++2.11.8 scalatestAppJS/mimaReportBinaryIssues
+    $ sbt ++2.10.6 mimaReportBinaryIssues
+    $ sbt ++2.10.6 scalatestAppJS/mimaReportBinaryIssues

+and using Java 8 (for Scala 2.12):

+    $ sbt ++2.12.2 mimaReportBinaryIssues
+    $ sbt ++2.12.2 scalatestAppJS/mimaReportBinaryIssues

 To publish scalactic, scalatest and scalatest-app (for Scala and Scala-js, version 2.11 and 2.10, and make sure you're on Java 6) to Sonatype, use the following command:

   `$ sbt clean publishSigned ++2.11.12 "project scalatestAppJS" clean publishSigned ++2.10.7 "project scalatestApp" clean publishSigned "project scalatestAppJS" clean publishSigned`